Logius-standaarden/API-Design-Rules/sections/designRules.md

   <dl>
     <dt>Statement</dt>
     <dd>
-      <p>One should secure all APIs assuming they can be accessed from any location on the internet.
-Information MUST be exchanged over TLS-based secured connections.
+      <p>Information exchanged by APIs MUST be secured using TLS-based connections.
 No exceptions, so everywhere and always.
 This is <a href="https://wetten.overheid.nl/BWBR0048156/2023-07-01">required by law</a>.
       <p>One MUST follow the latest NCSC guidelines [[NCSC 2025]].
     </dd>
     <dt>Rationale</dt>